Geneva Lake Environmental Agency

 PUBLIC BEACH TESTING

-Municipal public beach testing for the summer of 2020 is scheduled to begin May 26, 2020 or as soon as the beaches are open.
+Municipal public beach testing for bacteria during the summer of 2020 initiated with the first set of samples results available for the June 1.
 Each municipal beach will be tested weekly or more frequency if problems are identified.
 Find the results on this web site or in the Lake Geneva Regional News.
 Questions can be answered by calling 262-245-4532.

 Click on the community below to see their 2019 beach testing results.